denten-books/plain-text/0-intro.md

 development."
 "It is a matter somewhat related to the general art of cryptology," he wrote, "yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
-As Halstead anticipated, research in the field of computational culture has led me to a rich multidisciplinary archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth century.
-That archive includes documents from the proceedings of the Association for Computing Machinery (ACM) and the US Patent and Trademark Office, from Bell Labs and early Soviet publishing houses that heralded the advance of formalism, from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.
+As Halstead anticipated, research into codification has led me to a rich multidisciplinary archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth century.
+That archive includes patents and technical manuals, formalist manifestos, studies of animal communication, human-computer interaction textbooks, as well as foundational texts in aesthetics and literary theory.

 I deploy the archive to argue that extant theories of interpretation evolved under conditions tied to static print media.
 By contrast, digital text changes dynamically to suit its reader, political context, and geography.
-Consequently, I advocate for the development of computational poetics: a strategy of interpretation capable of reaching past surface content to reveal platforms and infrastructures that stage the construction of meaning.
-A computational poetics differentiates within the apparent unity of digital text.
-In the chapters that follow, I will trace a figure and describe its anatomy.
-If the physics of word have changed---qualitatively, materially---I would like to ask: How? and How do these changes affect the diversity of interpretive practices?
-I draw on the annals of literary theory and software engineering to buttress the historical bases for a possible answer.
-In the process, I argue that even our most basic practices of intellectual production are profoundly alienated from their physical contexts.
-The object of study is the nature of that alienation.
+Consequently, I advocate for the development of *computational poetics*: a strategy of interpretation capable of reaching past surface content to reveal platforms and infrastructures that stage the construction of meaning.

 I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning-making.
 Plain text